Episode 58

 Speaker:

-over their eating habits.
-So what's
+control over their eating habits.

 Speaker:

-revolutionary about the GLP1 medications is how
+So what's revolutionary about the GLP1 medications

 Speaker:

-they're helping shift the narrative around obesity.
+is how they're helping shift the narrative around

 Speaker:

-For years, obesity was framed as a failure of
+obesity.
+For years, obesity was framed as

 Speaker:

-willpower, even though those who studied
+a failure of willpower, Even though those who studied it,

 Speaker:

-myself and the AMA declared it a
+such as myself and the AMA, declared it a

 Speaker: